 What I want to do more than anything else is work with the Government and any other bodies concerned about this.
 I do not pretend that I have got the Bill exactly right.
 I want to make changes in Committee, but I would be very happy to make changes put forward by other people to achieve this end.
 At the very least we need registration, with some understanding of what is happening to these children who disappear.
 We cannot go on with the situation where we have thousands who disappear.

 I hope the Government will work with me.
 I understand that the Minister is very new to his job and I want to be very cautious today, but I ask him to look at this very carefully.
 Several disasters have already happened and we know there are more in the pipeline.
 It does not do anyone any good to turn a blind eye to this.
 It is time for us to act.
-I therefore beg to move the Bill and I will work in co-operation with all who would like to do so.
+I therefore beg to move that the Bill be read a second time and I will work in co-operation with all who would like to do so.

 My Lords, I warmly congratulate the noble Lord, Lord Soley, on devising the Bill and on securing a Second Reading and debate.
 Home education is an unknown part of the education system.
 A debate such as this allows a searchlight to be directed to what is a very clouded, obscure and unknown part of the education system.
 Very little is known about home education.